Odd Alaska House race takes new twist as Gross plans to quit

 On Monday, his campaign posted a photo of him at a brewery over the weekend.

-Then abruptly later in the day his campaign released a statement saying he would withdraw from the special and regular elections for the seat left vacant by the death in March of Republican Rep. Don Young.
+Then later in the day his campaign released a statement saying he would withdraw from the special and regular elections for the seat left vacant by the death in March of Republican Rep. Don Young.
 Young had held the seat for 49 years.

+The state Division of Elections website on Tuesday showed Gross as having withdrawn from the August regular primary.
+The deadline to withdraw from that race is Saturday.
+Republican former lawmaker John Coghill and Democrat Mike Milligan have also withdrawn, according to the division website.

-Gross, who sought to cast Palin as a quitter for resigning partway through her term as governor in 2009, did not make himself available to reporters after announcing plans to drop his own campaign.
+Gross, who sought to cast Palin as a quitter for resigning partway through her term as governor in 2009, did not make himself available to reporters after announcing plans to drop his campaign.

 Gross, in the statement Monday, said there are “two outstanding Alaska Native women in this race who would both serve our state well.”
 The campaign confirmed he was speaking about Peltola and Republican Tara Sweeney, who was in fifth place in the special primary.